 The Fund for Faculty Excellence was established in 2006, thanks to generous gifts from Lorry I. Lokey to Campaign Oregon: Transforming Lives.
 The fund is designed to support the university’s strategic commitment to improve its overall academic quality and reputation by rewarding, recognizing, and retaining nationally competitive faculty who have a record of distinction in their quality of scholarship and creative accomplishment, contribution to their respective field, and contribution to the university.

-The awards program provides top faculty members with salary supplements or research support to recognize world-class research and teaching.
+The awards program provides top faculty members with salary supplements or research support to recognize world-class research.
 The program may help retain or preemptively retain outstanding faculty who may be recruited by other institutions.

 Research award distribution is subject to policy and procedure.

-The University of Oregon is again pleased to request nominations for the 2018-19 Fund for Faculty Excellence Awards.
-Deans are encouraged to submit for consideration names of tenured faculty who have sustained a record of distinction in quality of scholarship, contribution to their respective field, and contribution to the university.
+The University of Oregon is again pleased to request nominations for the 2020-21 Fund for Faculty Excellence Awards.
+Nominations will come directly from the Deans.
+Nominees will include tenured faculty who have sustained a record of distinction in quality of scholarship or creative practice, contribution to their respective field, and contribution to the university.

-Candidates for the awards are tenured faculty nominated by academic deans.
-The provost selects up to 15 award recipients based upon recommendations from a diverse committee of distinguished senior faculty members who have previously received the award.
+Deans from each school and college will submit nominations for exceptional tenured faculty.
+The provost selects up to 20 award recipients based upon recommendations from a diverse committee of distinguished senior faculty members who have previously received the award.
 Awards will be based on satisfaction of the criteria and will not necessarily be distributed proportionally across schools and colleges.
-Awards will be announced in during spring term, with recipients receiving funds in the fall.
+Award winners will receive funds starting in winter term.

 - The nominee’s CV